Building a Script with Business Hours and After Hours Call Handling

 Business Hours vs. After Hours.

 When you are finished creating your block, click

 Creating a new Section for your Workflow (Date Time) block

 Once your Workflow (Date Time) block has been created, you'll need to add it to its own script section.

 Builder icon on the left-hand navigation panel and select

-Name your section, select a color from the dropdown list (optional), and click
+Name your section, select a color (optional), and click

 Adding the New Section into the Script Workflow